bschne/covid19-experiences/README.md

 - La Blogotheque is streaming improvised, intimate live shows with a new artist every day on their instagram - https://www.instagram.com/blogotheque/
 - The Montreux Jazz Festival is giving away free streaming access to 50 full concerts - https://www.montreuxjazzfestival.com/en/50-concerts-to-stream/
+- Sofar (Songs from a room) is doing nightly live streams of various performances - https://www.sofarsounds.com/v/listeningroom

 ## Learning